mppmu/qmc/examples/README.md

  Demonstrates the use of higher than double precision numbers within the qmc.
 Here we integrate a `boost` quadruple precision float (`cpp_bin_float_quad`).
 The `boost` library is required to compile this example.

  We integrate the function `sin(x[0]*x[1])/log(quad(1)+x[0]+x[1])` using a weight `r=10` Korobov trasnform.
 With a lattice size of `~10000` approximately 30 digits are obtained.

+ ### 11_batching_demo

+ Demonstrates the use of the `batching` feature.
+This allows the user to make better use of SIMD instructions on their architecture when using the cpu.
+This example integrates the function `(x0+x1)^10`.

  ## Loop Integral Examples

  The following examples are taken from high energy physics loop integals and demonstrate the usage of the integrator on examples of interest to the authors.